-What if they take payment from me in the UK and don’t transfer it to my Indian NRO/NRE account?
+What if they take payment from me in the UK and don’t transfer it to my Indian account?
 What if they go bust?
-And a hundred other thoughts which don’t make sense at all to me today, having tried the alternatives of transferring money from UK to India.
+And a hundred other thoughts which don’t make sense to me today, having tried the alternatives of transferring money from the UK to India.

-Now, 3-4 years after I tried these companies, I laugh at the older-scared-lazy me.
+Now, after all these years, I laugh at the scared-lazy-me from the past.
 And feel so happy to have made the switch.
-If above personal experience of mine doesn’t motivate you to make the switch, nothing else can!
+If the above personal experience doesn’t motivate you to switch, nothing else can!

 What’s the big secret I am talking about?

-I wanted to bring to you some of the best money transfer alternatives to banks – convenient, low-cost alternatives that allow you to transfer money from the UK to India along with features they offer and the associated fees.
+I wanted to bring some of the best money transfer alternatives to banks – convenient, low-cost alternatives that allow you to remit money from the UK to India, along with the features they offer and the associated fees.

-I will keep this article updated at all times to come, so I insist you bookmark this page as your go-to guide for transferring money to India from the UK.
+I will keep this guide updated.
+However, I insist you bookmark this page as your go-to guide for transferring money to India from the UK.

-Best way to send money to India from UK
+Best ways to transfer money from UK to India

-A recent study of six of the leading UK’s banks charging fees on overseas transfer by small firms in the UK showed that up to 96% of transfer revenue came not from overseas money transfer fees advertised by these banks but from exchange rates.
+A recent study of six of the leading UK’s banks charging fees on overseas transfers by small firms in the UK showed that up to 96% of transfer revenue came NOT from overseas money transfer fees advertised by these banks but from exchange rates.

-A similar markup is added to your transactions and banks never pay you at the mid-market rate.
+A similar markup is added to your transactions, and banks never pay you at the mid-market rate.
 An advertised Fee Free Transfer is not really FREE.
-Is it?

-So, avoid banks when transferring money overseas to India without shopping around!
+So, avoid banks when sending money overseas to India without shopping around!

-Before each transfer, I shop around to see which service is providing the best conversion rates and look at the calculations, fees, etc. and finally, choose the winner.
+Before each transfer, I shop around to see which service provides the best conversion rates, look at the calculations, fees, etc., and finally choose the winner.